LJQ-HUB-cmyk/LotteryPredictor/README.md

 ## Remarks

 Not many optimizations have been done to the code.
-The code is just a simple implementation of the algorithms.
 Open issues for more improvements.